top of page

 • Extend your trip with a 6-day tour to find Sickle-billed Vanga, Schlegel's Asity, Madagascar Fish-Eagle, Coquerel's Sifaka, and Mouse Lemurs

+Eco-tourism is one of the most sustainable ways to preserve Madagascar’s rare habitats and visiting responsibly with Alight Tours supports local conservation efforts, helps fund national parks, and empowers local communities.
 If you’re a birder, nature lover, or wildlife enthusiast, Madagascar offers a once-in-a-lifetime opportunity to experience nature in its raw, unique, and astonishing form.
-It’s not just travel — it’s discovery.

 â€‹